Les AuCoin: Oregon House of Representatives

 In 1968, AuCoin's opposition to the Vietnam War led him to co-chair Eugene McCarthy's Presidential campaign in Oregon's Washington County, west of Portland.
 AuCoin stayed with McCarthy after President Lyndon B. Johnson dropped out of the race.
 McCarthy's upset victory over Robert F. Kennedy in the Oregon Democratic primary encouraged AuCoin to run for elective office in 1970, seeking and winning an open seat in the Oregon House of Representatives in Washington County.
 Two years later, he was re-elected to the 57th Oregon Legislative Assembly.
 The Democrats took control of the chamber and he was elected House Majority Leader, the second highest position in the House.

 During his time in the Oregon House, AuCoin championed environmental, consumer protection, and civil rights issues.

 As the Democratic floor leader, he helped pass maverick Republican Governor Tom McCall's plan (opposed by legislative Republicans and later rejected by voters) to provide 95% state funding for public schools, enacted statewide land use planning rules, reduced penalties for possession of small amounts of marijuana, and established funding of mass transit from highway funds that had been earmarked solely for roads.
 AuCoin also chaired the committee that led the efforts to ratify the Equal Rights Amendment.

 U.S. Congress

-In 1974, United States congressman Wendell Wyatt of Oregon's 1st congressional district announced that he would not seek a fourth term.
+In 1974, United States congressman Wendell Wyatt of Oregon's 1st congressional district announced that he would not seek a sixth term.
 AuCoin won a five-way Democratic primary with more than 50% of the vote and then faced Republican state public utility commissioner Diarmuid O'Scannlain in the general election.
 With the Watergate scandal fresh in the minds of voters, AuCoin became the first Democrat ever elected to the 1st district, winning 56% of the vote to O'Scannlain's 44%.
 He was subsequently re-elected eight times despite being initially targeted by the national Republican Party as "an easy mark."
 After AuCoin's departure, the Republican Party continued to regard the district as one they could expect to win, though the Democratic Party has held the seat ever since.